dapr/quickstarts/8.observability/README.md

 `9 + 3 * 2 / 4 - 1 =`

-Now got to the Zipkin dashboard by running:
+Now go to the Zipkin dashboard by running:

 `kubectl port-forward svc/zipkin 9411:9411`